marktaborosi/marktaborosi/README.md

     <h3>👨🏽‍💻 About me:</h3>
     <p>• 💼 Lead Developer and Head of IT at Spice Media Production GmbH</p>
     <p>• 🌐 Building web applications, APIs, and ERP systems for over 10 years</p>
-    <p>• 📚 Backend specialist with a strong focus on PHP and microservice architectures</p>
+    <p>• 📚 Backend specialist with a strong focus on PHP and microservice architectures, Domain-Driven Design</p>
     <p>• 💡 Creator of open-source libraries and plugins for the development community</p>
     <p>• 💬 Reach me at: <b>mark.taborosi@gmail.com</b></p>
     <p>• 🤝 Always happy to help with coding challenges and Stack Overflow questions</p>